 - Activating the District-wide Post-Incident response Team.
 The District and schools have school counselors, school psychologists, school nurses, and social workers that have local connections to:

 - Neighboring school districts

-- Franklin County Department of Mental Health and
+- Lawrence County Department of Mental Health and

 - Offering District support and looking for continued feedback from those directly impacted during the incident, with projected plans to assist if needed during heightened stressful times such as a re-occurrence of a similar event and anniversaries of the original event.

 - Assisting with parent/guardian, student, and faculty/staff debriefing and/or post-incident crisis intervention.
 The debriefing is also used in part to evaluate the District’s plan for possible revisions.
 If needed, assisting in contacting additional outside mental health resources such as the National Organization for Victim Assistance (1-800-try-nova; www.try-nova.org

 - Assisting the schools with written statements going out to faculty/staff, parents/guardians, press releases and media requests through the District’s Public Information Officer and Communications Office.

 The District supports the recovery phase and reevaluates current multi-hazard and violence prevention practices and school safety activities.